PerimeterX/aws-lambda-edge-template/README.md

       *  The simple ones under `Simple function configuration` comment.
       * Custom functions that can be found under `Custom function configurations` comment.
 4. Compile the enforcer by running `npm run zip` from the project directory.
-5. Choose the relevant lambda from the 3 generated lambda zip files:
+5. Choose the relevant lambda from the 4 generated lambda zip files:
     * PXEnforcer.zip
     * PXActivities.zip
     * PXFirstParty.zip
+    * PXCombined_Enforcer_FirstParty.zip